cheshire-cat-ai/docs/mkdocs/plugins-registry/installing-plugin.md

 2. **Plugins Tab**: Click on the "Plugins" tab within the dashboard.
 3. **Search and Filter**: Use the search or filter options to locate your desired plugin.
 4. **Installation**: Once you've found the plugin, click the "Install" button.
-5. **Wait for Completion**: Allow the installation process to complete.
-Although our dashboard doesn't feature an automatic refresh mechanism, wait for a few seconds and manually refresh your browser page.
+5. **Wait for Completion**: The admin will show a loading spinner until the plugin installation is not completed.

 ![Admin plugin install from registry](../assets/img/admin_screenshots/install-plugin-from-registry.gif)